 The fair value of the Operating Company's revolving credit facility approximates its carrying value based on borrowing rates available to the Partnership for bank loans with similar terms and maturities and is classified as Level 2 in the fair value hierarchy.
-The fair value of the Notes was determined using the June 30, 2021 quoted market price, a Level 1 classification in the fair value hierarchy.
+The fair value of the Notes was determined using the quoted market price at the respective period ends, and is considered a Level 1 classification in the fair value hierarchy.